PapaTutuWawa/bind/README.md

 In addition to that, the script will use the network *production-base* with the IP *240.1.0.2* for the container.

 For safety reasons, the container will have a read-only mounted rootfs.
+The nameserver will be started without IPv6 (For security???).